csparpa/pyowm/sphinx/v3/global-pyowm-usage-examples.md

 dump_dict = weather.to_dict()
 ```

-This is useful as you can save the dump dictionaries to files (eg. using Pyhon `json` or `pickle` modules)
+This is useful as you can save the dump dictionaries to files (eg. using Python `json` or `pickle` modules)

 ## Printing objects
 Most of PyOWM objects can be pretty-printed for a quick introspection: